adrianmroz82/React-Redux-New-York-Times/README.md

+# This project was created during my internship and had to meet mentor's demands.

-This application, which is using New York Times API was primarly created with Vanilla JavaScript and then recreated using React/Redux-Toolkit/TypeScript/Bootstrap.
+An application, which is using New York Times API was primarly created with Vanilla JavaScript and then recreated using React/Redux-Toolkit/TypeScript/Bootstrap.
 Pagination has been customized by adding Elipsis components

 ## Available Scripts